Knife in the Water (original foreign title: Nóż w wodzie) is a Polish film from 1962. It was the feature-film debut of Roman Polański.

 - No Name Given: The young man is never named.

 - Phallic Weapon: The young man's knife.
 It plays in to the jealously that Andrzej clearly is feeling.
-Eventually, Andrzej decides to assert his superiority to throw the young man's Knife in the Water.
+Eventually, Andrzej decides to assert his superiority by throw it at the young man, which accidentally goes overboard, visually providing the titular Knife in the Water.

 - Red Herring: As soon as the young man reveals the switchblade, it seems like a sure thing that the film will turn violent at some point.
 It does, kind of, but not that way—Andrzej throws the knife into the lake, he and the young man fight, and the young man falls overboard.